 I completed my PhD in Psychology at the University of Adelaide in 2012.
-I have worked previously as a Research and Evaluation Officer at a not-for-profit organisation (2012-2015) and as a Postdoctoral Research Fellow at the University of Adelaide (2015-2018).
+I have worked previously as a Research and Evaluation Officer at Relationships Australia South Australia (2012-2015) and as a Postdoctoral Research Fellow at the University of Adelaide (2015-2018).

-My research focuses on the ways in which people use and engage with health and social care services, how these services are provided by health professionals, and how they should be delivered to best meet people's health care needs.
-My current program of research focuses on fundamental nursing care.
+As a health services researcher I am interested in the ways in which people use and engage with health and social care services.
+My primary program of research focuses on fundamental nursing care.
 I lead international research projects designed to generate robust evidence for why the global deficits in fundamental care are occurring and how they can be overcome.
+I also have expertise in men's help-seeking, particularly from a constructionist perspective.

 Flinders University Student Association Development Grant - JAN 2019